Helmholtz Energy

 'Energy System Design' Programme

 The Helmholtz programme “Energy System Design” aims to create a functional energy system that is technically and economically feasible and socially acceptable.
-To this end, Helmholtz researchers are developing the necessary models, methods, and technologies – including smart residential areas and urban districts, socio-economic studies, and digitally controlled European transmission grids.
+To this end, Helmholtz researchers are developing the necessary models, methods, and technologies – including smart residential areas and urban districts, techno-economic energy scenarios, and digitally controlled European power grids.

-Unique infrastructures, such as Jülich’s Living Lab Energy Campus, collaborate closely with partners from research and industry in order to quickly put solutions for a resilient, decentralized, and integrated energy system into practice.
+The flexible ETHOS model suite and unique infrastructures, such as the Jülich Living Lab Energy Campus, enable close collaboration with research and industry partners.
+As a result, solutions for a resilient, decentralised and integrated energy system can be quickly calculated and transferred into practice.

 'Materials and Technologies for the Energy Transition' Programme